Selling Gifted Property vs. Selling Inherited Property

 With an inheritance, the adjusted cost basis is the same as the FMV on the date the decedent passed.
 In the case of Robert’s father’s passing, the basis is stepped up to $700,000.

 To calculate Robert’s capital gain we’ll subtract the adjusted cost basis ($700,000) from the sale price ($750,000) to get $50,000.
 Since he held the house for four years before selling, Robert qualifies for the long-term capital gains tax.
-Given his status as a single filer and the amount of gains realized, he falls into the 15% capital gains tax bracket.
+Given his status as a single filer and his overall taxable income, he falls into the 15% capital gains tax bracket.

 Overall, he will pay a capital gains tax of $7,500 (15% of $50,000).
 This is four times less than what he would have paid in capital gains taxes if he had received the house as a gift rather than through inheritance.